gabolsgabs/cunet/cunet/preprocess/README.md

 ###### 2. Compute the input indexes.

-It computes a file that contains the input index
+It computes an index file with all the indexes for the input datapoints

+> python -m cunet.preprocess.indexes        # check cunet/preprocess/config.py for the configuration